chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 ### Overall Architecture
-  - Identify major components: physical or virtual servers, databases, [[Caches]], [[load balancer]],  [[Messaging systems]], *monitoring/logging for metrics*, and [[Benefits of cloud |cloud infrastructure]] talking about cloud  in terms of outsourcing functionality or infrastructure using different service architecture ranging from IAAS to SAAS.
+  - Identify major components: physical or virtual servers, databases, [[Caches]],,  [[Messaging systems]], *monitoring/logging for metrics*, and [[Benefits of cloud |cloud infrastructure]] talking about cloud  in terms of outsourcing functionality or infrastructure using different service architecture ranging from IAAS to SAAS.
+**Maybe refine a little more **
+  - Networking components such as routers, [[Load Balancer]], firewalls, and Content Delivery Networks ([[Content Delivery Network |CDN]]) play a crucial role in ensuring that data is transmitted efficiently between clients and servers.
+Load balancers distribute incoming traffic to multiple servers for load distribution and redundancy.
+  - Security measures like firewalls, intrusion detection systems, encryption, and access control mechanisms are part of the Infrastructure layer to protect the application from various security threats, including unauthorized access, data breaches, and DDoS attacks.
+  - **Compliance and Governance**: Infrastructure may include tools and processes to enforce compliance with regulatory requirements and organizational policies, ensuring data security and legal compliance.

   - Discuss trade-offs between performance, scalability, and cost.
   - Maybe CI/CD stuff
   - Consider the use of APIs for certain functionalities.